Healthy Recipes using Sweetened Hibiscus Tea

 - 1 tablespoon maple syrup

-- In a bowl, combine sweetened hibiscus tea, chia seeds, and maple syrup, stirring well.
+- In a bowl, combine sweetened hibiscus tea, chia seeds, and maple syrup.

-- Let the mixture sit for 10 minutes, then stir again to prevent clumping.
+- Stir well and let sit for 10 minutes, then stir again to prevent clumping.

-- Refrigerate for at least 2 hours or overnight, then serve topped with fresh fruits.
+- Refrigerate for at least 2 hours or overnight, then serve topped with fresh fruit.

 Hibiscus Tea Vinaigrette

-This tangy vinaigrette made with sweetened hibiscus tea is perfect for drizzling over salads or grilled vegetables.
+A tangy vinaigrette made with sweetened hibiscus tea, perfect for drizzling over salads or grilled vegetables.

 - 1/2 cup sweetened hibiscus tea